Amsinckia menziesii: Var. intermedia

 Amsinckia menziesii var. intermedia (common fiddleneck, or intermediate fiddleneck) is one of the common fiddlenecks of western North America, distributed from Alaska and Canada through the Western United States to Mexico.
-Like other members of the genus, it has a terminal flowering whorl somewhat shaped like the head of a violin or fiddle, hence the name fiddleneck.
 The flowers are yellow-orange, orange, or dark yellow.

+Distribution and habitat

+The plant can be found in open areas from Washington and Idaho east to Arizona and south to Baja California.

+Ecology

 In Australia, the species has become a common weed of cultivated areas in New South Wales, Victoria and Queensland.
 In the British Isles, it is an introduced species naturalised particularly in the east of the country and recorded in the wild since 1910.

 Its seeds, while inedible to humans due to their high pyrrolizidine alkaloid content, are the favorite food of Lawrence's goldfinch during that Californian bird's nesting season of spring and early summer.